-Getting a Passport After Naturalization
+A Step-by-Step Guide to Getting a US Passport After Naturalization

 You will need a completed passport application, for example, which is form DS-11.
 Form DS-11 is the application for a new passport, as opposed to other forms, which can be used to update existing passports and more.

 Keep in mind that these are the requirements for adults to obtain passports after the naturalization process.
 Children and other minors have their own special set of rules.

-You must make sure that your photos meet all of the requirements, such as being between 1 and 1 and 3/8ths inches in size.
+You must make sure that your photos meet the requirements.
+Requirements such as being between 1 x 1 and 3/8ths inches in size.

 Once you have all of the materials in place, the next step will be to submit your paperwork.
-You will need all of your forms, your identification, your certificate of naturalization and more.
+You will need all of your forms, your identification, your certificate of naturalization, and more.
 Your application will then be ready for processing.